Using quantum key distribution for cryptographic purposes: a survey: Secret key agreement

-The security of key distribution based on classical symmetric-key cryptography depends on the security of the cryptographic primitives that are used, and on the composability of those crypto primitives.
-Shannon has proven that there is no unconditionally secure encryption scheme which requires less key than a One-Time Pad, i.e., the number of key bits is at least as large as the length of the message \cite{Shannon}.
-Hence, if we consider the possibility of building an unconditionally secure symmetric key expansion scheme, i.e., a method to symmetrically generate secret key out of a short initial symmetric shared secret key, the former results from Shannon tell us that such a scheme is impossible to achieve in the framework of classical cryptography.
-This is a fundamental limitation of any communication scheme relying solely on the exchange of classical messages since, in contrast to quantum messages, classical messages can be copied without errors.
+The security of secret key agreement based on classical symmetric-key cryptography depends on the security of the cryptographic primitives that are used, and on the composability of those cryptographic primitives.
+Shannon has proven that there is no unconditionally secure encryption scheme which requires less encryption key bits than the one-time-pad \cite{Shannon}.
+This has a fundamental implication: the entropy of the encryption key needs to be at least as large as the entropy of the message to be encrypted if one wants to build an unconditionally secure scheme.
+Hence, if we consider the possibility of building an unconditionally secure symmetric key expansion scheme, i.e.\, a method to symmetrically generate secret keys out of a short initial symmetric shared secret key, the former results from Shannon imply that such a scheme is impossible to achieve in the framework of classical cryptography.
+However, as we shall see in subsection \ref{subsec:QKD}, such a cryptographic primitive is possible in a quantum cryptographic context.

-It is however possible to use classical symmetric-key encryption and authentication schemes, that are not unconditionally secure, to build a Key Establishment scheme.
-AES can for example be used for symmetric-key encryption and can be also used to compute message authentication codes (using AES-MAC).
-Note that the security model that applies to such symmetric-key classical encryption schemes (symmetric-key block ciphers and stream ciphers) is not unconditional security (the entropy of the key is smaller than the entropy of the message) and not even ``provable computational security'' (based on some proven upper bounds or on some equivalence between the complexity of the cryptanalysis of a given cipher and another well-studied problem\footnote{on the other hand, provable computational security exists for classical asymmetric schemes.}).
-The security model that applies to classical symmetric-key cryptography can be called ``practical computational security'': a cryptographic scheme is considered ``practically computationally secure'' if the best-known attacks require too much resource (such as computation power, time, memory) by an acceptable margin \cite{NESSIED20}.
-The main problem with such a security model is that it is unable to guarantee anything about yet unknown attacks \cite{timelinewikipedia}.
+It is however possible to use classical symmetric-key encryption and authentication schemes, that are not unconditionally secure, to build a secret key agreement scheme.
+AES can for example be used for symmetric-key encryption and can be also used to compute message authentication codes (using, for instance, CBC-MAC).
+The security model that applies to such symmetric-key classical encryption schemes (symmetric-key block ciphers and stream ciphers) is not unconditional security (the entropy of the key is smaller than the entropy of the message) and not even ``provably computationally security''.
+The security model that applies to classical symmetric-key cryptography can be called ``practical computational security'': a cryptographic scheme is considered ``practically computationally secure'' if the best-known attacks require too much resource (such as computation power, time, memory) by an acceptable margin \cite{NESSIED20, Ecrypt08}.